mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

     - Role and context: State your assumed role and the company/product context
     - Geographic focus: Specific market, behavior based on local culture or region
     - Platform and constraints: Identify any technical or strategic constraints that will help focus your solution
+- **Product Description**: Go beyond superficial descriptions.
+A compelling product statement is emotional, personal and inspirational.
+The 3 components your statement should address are customer value, strategic context, and mission statement.
+For example:
+    - Superficial: “This app tracks your daily steps.”
+    - Deeper Purpose: “This app transforms mundane movement into a visual journey of personal growth, helping you celebrate small victories and build confidence through the simple act of showing up for yourself each day.”
+- **Segmentation**: Segmentation begins with ecosystem analysis.
+It is part of systems thinking.
+    - Start by mapping out all users in your product ecosystem, then pick one group that aligns with your mission and strategy.
+Once you've chosen your focus, break that group down into smaller segments based on how they behave, what motivates them, and their specific context.
+    - Pick a segment that offer the best opportunities.
+    - Finally, create a persona that captures the essence of your chosen segment.
+    - When developing segments, focus on meaningful differences in how people behave, what they need, and the situations they're in.
+Start by understanding why people use or would use your product—these core motivations shape everything else.
+    - Segmentation questions:
+        - Primary motivations: What fundamental goals drive their behavior?
+        - Behavioral patterns: How often do they use similar products, and in what ways?
+        - Context of use: Where, when, and how do they engage with your product?
+        - Expertise level: Are they beginners, intermediate users, or power users?
+        - Resource constraints: What limitations (time, money, knowledge, space) affect their usage?
+        - Goals and outcomes: What specific results are they trying to achieve?
+- **Journey Mapping**: Map out your persona's complete experience as it unfolds in their actual day-to-day life.
+It's a rich journey context with emotions.
+    - Skip the generic stages like “awareness” or “consideration” and get specific—what are they doing at 7am when they first hit the problem?
+How are they feeling on their commute when frustration builds?
+What makes them finally search for a solution while they're already juggling ten other things?
+Pay attention to the little details: where they are, what mood they're in, what's happening around them.
+These specifics turn your journey map from some abstract diagram into a real story that shows you exactly when and why problems pop up, which makes it way easier to spot where you can actually help.
+    - Identify pain points at each stage of the journey where users struggle, face uncertainty, or experience frustration.
+Frame these problems with specificity about context, emotional impact, and user outcomes.
+    - Distinguish between needs (desires) and problems (obstacles).
+    - Once you've found a few real problems, pick one using two simple questions: how bad does it hurt when it happens (severity), and how often does it actually happen to your users (frequency)?
+You're usually looking for something that's both painful and happens a lot.
+    - There should be an obvious link between the problem you're solving and why you're doing this in the first place.
+It's a good reality check to make sure you're not just chasing something random.
+    - Once you have identified pain points, it is time to brainstorm solutions.
+Your solution should just not focus on impact but also the effort.
+Your users can't wait several quarters for you to solve their problems.
+A great solution factors in both impact and effort (scope).
+    - Identify potential challenges with your solution and how you might mitigate them, demonstrating strategic foresight and thoughtful planning.
+    - You should also consider stages in which you will launch (beta or v1).
+    - Finally, identify go-to-market strategy.
+Explain how users would discover and engage with your solution, considering integration within existing product experiences and initial distribution strategy.
+- **Go-to-Market (GTM)**: It is an organizational plan to deliver unique value proposition to customers and achieve competitive advantage.
+Below are the components of GTM.
+Start with debugging upstream or downstream of product cycle to optimize for GTM:
+    - What exactly are you building?
+It starts with vision.
+But if the vision is wrong everyone is going home.
+It starts with product management.
+    - How do you position it?
+How do you tell the story in a short-time frame without using product jargon?
+Great product use less words to spread the message.
+It starts with product marketing.
+    - How do you do demand generation?
+How do you do sales?
+If the product does not sell, there is a gap in product market fit.
+    - How do you do customer retention?
+If the customers are churning, there is value deceleration.
+- **Analytical Thinking**: Being analytical isn’t only about numbers.
+It is about developing healthy skepticism and curiosity, validating your hypothesis (and having a hypothesis in the first place) and vetting with multiple data points to get closer to the truth.
+It gives you a competitive edge, and you will learn to make informed decisions.
+    - Retrieve: First, you need to learn how to get data.
+SQL is most common in work places.
+    - Analyze: Analytical thinking is to crunch numbers understand the why and execute at lightning speed.
+To do so you need the basic understanding of—patterns, nuances, absolute numbers & percentages, variances, expected vs actual, contribution to whole, peaks, margins and biases.
+    - Look for clues by asking:
+        - Why is this happening?
+        - What is the impact?
+        - What should we do about it (if anything)?
+    - Divide data insights into three buckets:
+        - Business data: revenue, market share, etc.
+        - Product data: product portfolio, features, etc.
+        - Customers data: target group, reviews, etc.

 ## Further reading
 <details>